What To Know About California DUI Laws

 As we mentioned, aggravating factors may lead to more serious penalties if you are convicted and sentenced.
 Aggravating factors at the time of arrest may include but are not limited to:

-The Law Offices of William Walraven can help you determine your next steps after a DUI arrest.
+My firm, the Law Offices of William Walraven, can help you determine your next steps after a DUI arrest.
 With the possible penalties associated with a conviction, you should not wait to contact us.
-Bay Area DUI lawyer William Walraven is dedicated to providing aggressive legal assistance to help his clients.
+I am dedicated to providing aggressive legal assistance to help my DUI clients in San Francisco, San Mateo County and throughout the Bay Area.